-Viewpoint: Sustainable, natural, chemical, toxic - Words used by activists to label agriculture can distort science and turn the public against sensible farming eality is perceived by the definitions we give; the black and white lines we draw upon a grey canvas.
-So, in communications, the message is controlled by the wordsmither - the one framing the language that guides our social discourse.
+Viewpoint: What is sustainability?
+What are pesticides?
+The way media and politicians define ideologically diffuse words shape policy - often for the worse eality is perceived by the definitions we give; the black and white lines we draw upon a grey canvas.
+So in communications, the message is controlled by the wordsmither - the one framing the language that guides our social discourse.

-Who is controlling the definitions of the concepts we are using in agriculture and food research?
+Who is controlling the definitions to the concepts we are using in agriculture and food research?

-This might seem obvious, but many food/agriculture issues are problematic because of poor lexicons.
-Definitions matter because they frame our policy discussions, regulations and emotional responses.
+This might seem obvious but many food/agriculture issues in Brussels are problematic because of poor lexicons.
+Definitions matter in that they frame our policy discussions, regulations and emotional responses.
 Regulators start their work with definitions and tend to use this to limit problems or to reach solutions to sticky problems.
+Sometimes a definition is concocted with interests and intent: official terms like Belgian chocolate or German beer have proved beneficial for more than mere national industries.

 Opportunists come in and define words or concepts to their advantage, tack on adjectives and create dichotomies to manage perceptions.
 A noun like "chemical" carries a negative connotation which environmental lobbyists can deteriorate with adjectives like "toxic", "industrial" or "synthetic".
-An organic food is then defined with adjectives such as "natural", "traditional" and "environmental" and we can see how the perception of reality can easily be abused and distorted.
+An organic food is then defined with adjectives such as "natural", "traditional" and "environmental" and we can see how the perception of reality can easily be abused by such opportunists.
+Welcome to Brussels!